Spring Exhibitions Opening 2017

 With a practice that includes video, installation, performance, photography, and drawing, Marinella Senatore fosters the creative power of crowds to produce works that initiate a dialogue between history, culture, and social structures.
 Curated by Matteo Lucchetti, this exhibition introduces the multifaceted practice of Senatore by looking at a range of important recent projects created in Spain, France, Italy and the US between 2009 and today.

 The public performance Protest Forms: Memory and Celebration: Part II, kicks off at 4pm inside the Museum and flows outside in Flushing Meadows Corona Park.
-This performance, which includes the participation of a range of creative figures from spoken word artists, to a Caribbean band, to a LGBTQ symphony orchestra, to a chorus made up of union members–and many other groups–is dedicated to the past and present civic struggles of New York City communities.
+This performance involves over 320 participants from many different creative worlds.
+From spoken word artists to an Afro-Colombian bullerengue group to a LGBTQ symphonic band to a chorus made up of union members to representatives from important activist groups, Protest Forms is dedicated to the past and present civic struggles of New York City communities.
 Queens Anthem, an original music score composed by Emiliano Branda, is based on an open call to Queens residents to submit sonic memories of their borough and the protest songs related to their communities.
 It will premiere as part of the larger performance.

-This exhibition is made possible by Annette Blum, The Shelley & Donald Rubin Foundation, Mark and Katie Coleman, Holcombe and Monica Green, and the Italian Cultural Institute in New York.
-Significant in-kind support for this exhibition is provided by Fratelli Parisi, Candice and Carl Koerner, Galleria Laveronica, Sheraton LaGuardia East, and Silvercup Studios.
-Special thanks to our collaborators and co-producers at La Quadriennale di Roma.
+Marinella Senatore: Piazza Universale / Social Stages is made possible by The Shelley & Donald Rubin Foundation, Global Strategy Group, Paul, Weiss, Rifkind, Wharton & Garrison LLP, and the Italian Cultural Institute in New York, with vital individual support from Richard Birns, Annette Blum, Tom & Libbie Botts, Conrad Branson, Mark & Katie Coleman, Holcombe & Monica Green, Leo & Patti Hindery, Anya Hoerburger, Peter & Kirsten Kern, Doug & Sarah Luke, Katy Rice, and Bill Wachtel.
+Significant in-kind support for this exhibition is provided by Danilo Correale and Shadi Harouni, Fratelli Parisi, Galleria Laveronica, Candice and Carl Koerner, Sheraton LaGuardia East, and Silvercup Studios.
+We are also grateful to Collezione Fabio Frasca and Private Collection Margherita Ligure for lending exhibition objects.
+Special thanks to our collaborators and co-producers at Fondazione La Quadriennale di Roma.

 Marking the fourth year of its Studio Program, the Queens Museum presents an exhibition featuring the works of nine artists who have occupied studios at the Queens Museum from 2015 to 2017.
 Participating artists include ruby onyinyechi amanze, Andrew Beccone, Chris Bogia, Gloria Maximo, Ander Mikalson, Karolina Sobecka, Alina Tenser, Tuo Wang, and Bryan Zanisnik.

 Commissions for the Large Wall Series at the Queens Museum are made possible by the National Endowment for the Arts, The Ferriday Fund Charitable Trust, and The Shelley & Donald Rubin Foundation.
-Support for Profound Approach and Easy Outcome is provided by Deborah Goodman Davis and Gerald Davis, Dr. Ulrich Koestlin, and Jennifer Vorbach.
+Support for Profound Approach and Easy Outcome is provided by Deborah Goodman Davis and Gerald Davis, Dr. Ulrich Koestlin, Ignacio J. Lopez and Laura Guerra, and Jennifer Vorbach.
 Special thanks to Simone Subal Gallery, New York.

 Featuring large-scale and cross-disciplinary works that incorporate wide-ranging graphic references from sports field diagrams to Andean heraldic codes, Ronny Quevedo’s site-specific project visualize the ethos of global migration and displacement of peoples and cultures.